threefoldtech/acme2cert-exp/README.md

 * Clients (e.g certbot) sends a request to the ACME server
 * The custom CA handler with the ACME server will:
   * Take the client's CSR and [creates a new certificate](https://zerossl.com/documentation/api/create-certificate/).
-  * Register the DNS challenge returned from the previous step in `cname_validation_p1` and `cname_validation_p2` fields as a `CNAME` record in redis (the same redis `CoreDNS` reads zone data from).
+  * Register the DNS challenge returned from the previous step in `cname_validation_p1` and `cname_validation_p2` fields as a `CNAME` record.
-  * Ask ZeroSSL to [verify the domains](https://zerossl.com/documentation/api/verify-domains/), and waits for the result
+  * Ask ZeroSSL to [verify the domains](https://zerossl.com/documentation/api/verify-domains/), and waits for the result.
   * If the verification is done, it will wait for the certificate to be issued for sometime, by [polling the certificate information](https://zerossl.com/documentation/api/get-certificate/) and checking for the `status`.
   * If the certificate is issued successfully, it will be returned to the user.

 ### Configuration

-1 - [CoreDNS with redis plugin](#building-and-configuration-of-coredns): as a name server for this domain with A and NS records point to it, example:
+1 - [Name server](#nameserver): zerossl.com needs to verify domains, we need access to name server where we can register required DNS records.

+The following options are available:

+* name.com
+* [coredns](#building-and-configuration-of-coredns) with ns records points to it, for example for verifying domains under `3bots.example.com`, we setup the following records
-  * A ns1-3bots.example.com
+  * `A`: ns1-3bots.example.com
-  * NS 3bots.example.com -> ns1-3bots.example.com
+  * `NS`: 3bots.example.com -> ns1-3bots.example.com

   The same goal can be achived by configuring another `CoreDNS` which manages this domain to forward `CNAME` requests to this server.

 2 - [This ACME server configured with](#configuring-the-server):
-  * Current domain being managed (e.g 3bots.example.com)
+  * Current domains and prefixes
-  * Redis server configuration (which CoreDNS will read zone data from)
+  * name.com or coredns client configurations
   * ZeroSSL access key

 ## Installation